bollins7/Heidi-s-Funcation/README.md

 # Heidi-s-Funcation

-Just a dumb form website I'm messing with
+Updates have been made to this 1.28.25.
+Completely revamped with HTML and inline-CSS.

-Hopefully will be able to make it prettier by adding a little more CSS to it and adding JS to create a backend.
-Have no idea what I'm doing but going to learn as I go
+Next will be to come back and add a little more CSS to give it more character.